-In this monitoring period there was one instance when a significant amount of unacceptable waste was found at the site and STDC responded to Council's requests for extra rubbish removal.
-As the general public have access to the site it is difficult to prevent illegal dumping and the issue is mitigated by regular inspections and rubbish removal.
+In this monitoring period unacceptable waste was found at the site and STDC has continued with a programme of fortnightly inspections and rubbish removal.
+As the general public have access to the site it is difficult to prevent illegal dumping and STDC has complied with all consent conditions in regards to signage prohibiting the discharge of non greenwaste material.